awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 # How Transit Gateways Work<a name="how-transit-gateways-work"></a>

-A *transit gateway* acts as a regional virtual router for traffic flowing between your virtual private clouds \(VPC\) and VPN connections\.
+A *transit gateway* acts as a Regional virtual router for traffic flowing between your virtual private clouds \(VPC\) and VPN connections\.
 A transit gateway scales elastically based on the volume of network traffic\.
 Routing through a transit gateway operates at layer 3, where the packets are sent to a specific next\-hop attachment, based on their destination IP addresses\.

 ## Resource Attachments<a name="tgw-attachments-overview"></a>

 A transit gateway attachment is both a source and a destination of packets\.
-You can attach the following resources to your transit gateway, if they are in the same Region as the transit gateway:
+You can attach the following resources to your transit gateway:
 + One or more VPCs
 + One or more VPN connections
 + One or more AWS Direct Connect gateways
++ One or more transit gateway peering connections

+If you attach a VPC, VPN connection, or an AWS Direct Connect gateway, it must be in the same Region as the transit gateway\.
+If you attach a transit gateway peering connection, the transit gateway must be in a different Region\.

 ## Availability Zones<a name="tgw-az-overview"></a>